rdipietro/data/README.md

 ### Beethoven

-This is a 5-second clip taken from Beethoven's Symphony No. 7.
-It starts at the 10-second mark of the Finale (to avoid the relatively silent beginning).
+This is a short clip taken from Beethoven's Symphony No. 7.
+It
+- starts at the 10-second mark of the Finale (to avoid the relatively silent beginning),
+- has a duration of (a little less than) 5 seconds,
+- has a sample rate of 44.1 kHz, and
+- has 2 channels.